axios/axios/CONTRIBUTING.md

 - `grunt test` run the jasmine and nodeunit tests
 - `grunt build` run webpack and bundle the source
-- `grunt publish` prepare the code for release
+- `grunt version` prepare the code for release
 - `grunt watch:test` watch for changes and run `test`
 - `grunt watch:build` watch for changes and run `build`

 Please don't include changes to `dist/` in your pull request.
 This should only be updated when releasing a new version.

+### Releasing

+Releasing a new version is mostly automated.
+For now the [CHANGELOG](https://github.com/mzabriskie/axios/blob/master/CHANGELOG.md) requires being updated manually.
+Once this has been done run the following commands:

+- `npm version <newversion> -m "Releasing %s"`
+- `npm publish`

 ### Running Examples